These trainings have reached maximum capacity and are no longer available for registration.

 AUGUST 20, 2021 | 8:30 am – 4:30 pm

 7 CE Credits

 This training is approved for CE for substance use disorder treatment providers, social workers, counselors, and marriage and family therapists in the state of Ohio.
-This training is approved for chemical dependency counselors in domains C7 and P2.
+This training is approved for chemical dependency counselors in domain C7.